 If you’ve ever paid attention to the safety and security briefing at the beginning of an airplane ride, you’ve heard one of the most famous metaphors in recovery.
-In the case of an emergency where cabin pressure changes, thus changing the oxygen levels, oxygen masks will drop from overhead, waiting for you to put on.
-A critical line of instruction is heavily emphasized: before putting on anyone else’s mask, you have to put yours on first.
-Its repeated.
+In the case of an emergency that causes a change in cabin pressure, oxygen masks will drop from overhead.
+It’s repeated.
 Put your mask on first before assisting anyone else.
-Though they don’t take time to explain why, the logic isn’t unclear.
+Though they don’t take time to explain why the logic is clear.
 If you can’t help yourself, you can’t help other people.
-If you can’t give breath to yourself, you can’t give breath to other people.
 The threat is very real in the airplane scenario.
-If someone else is relying on you to supply them oxygen, but you haven’t put your mask on, and pass out before giving them the mask, then they pass out- you both can die.
-It’s a stark reality, but a necessary one.
+If someone else is relying on you to supply them oxygen, but you haven’t put your mask on, and pass out before giving them the mask, then they pass out.

 Outside of the airplane, the stakes are a little less immediate, but no less threatening for men in recovery.
 You will hear often sentiments mirroring the oxygen mask metaphor for all kinds of scenarios in life, like “you can’t transmit what you haven’t got.”
 You’ll rarely hear this metaphor used in regards to trust.
 Before you can build trust with others by trusting them and asking them to trust you, you have to learn to trust yourself.